 The Best Destinations For Solo Travel in the UK

-You’ll never have to argue over dinner plans again.
+You’ll never have to argue over dinner plans again

 Let’s be honest – sometimes even the most congenial of travelling companions can be a drag.
 There’s nothing relaxing about rehashing age-old battles between planners and by-the-seat-of-their-pantsers, or people who get up crack of dawn to explore and those who think all good holidays involve a long lie in.
 (We’re firmly in the latter category, by the way –and if we can swing breakfast in bed, all the better).
 So this time, cut out all the debates over the day’s activities or arguing over the map and go for the best type of holiday there is: a solo trip.
 Here are our very favourite places to solo travel in the UK, whether you’re searching for sandy beaches or bustling city streets.
 And of course, our Plum Guide home critics have scouted out some gorgeous little getaway homes for you to enjoy your solitude in once you arrive.
+So, without further ado, here are the 9 best destinations for solo travel in the UK.

 We won’t lie to you, if you’re looking for the kind of beach holiday where you can luxuriate in warm waters and show off your tan lines, Cornwall may not be the one for you.
 Even on England’s southern coast, you’re more at risk of getting caught in a drizzle than getting heat stroke – but that’s just all part of the charm.
 Cornwall’s beaches are a far cry from those on the French Riviera but they’re the perfect sites for blustery walks, bracing paddles, and tucking into a good portion of fish and chips as the sun goes down.
 With plenty of quaint fishing towns like Padstow, ancient ruined sites like Tintagel, and artsy hubs like St Ives, there’s plenty to occupy solo travellers looking for a jaunt around the coast.
 Our advice?
 Bring a selfie stick or a tripod for those perfect holiday photos – no, you don’t have to pose like an Instagram influencer, but you’ll regret not getting some snaps of yourself with the gorgeous scenery.